ClairePriceGitHub/portfolio-claire-price/README.md

 ## Usage

 Navigation bar links to sections with different information within the page.
 Placeholder project images are setup with links, ready to be modified, as future projects are completed.
-Links to contact options in new tabs.
+Links to contact options in new tabs (email link currently set as placeholder).

 https://clairepricegithub.github.io/portfolio-claire-price/